trust-ad/trust-ad.github.io/README.md

-# 1st Workshop on Safe and Trustworthy Autonomous Driving (TRUST-AD)
+# 1st Workshop on Safe and Trustworthy Autonomous Driving